sagarhingal/data-structures-using-golang/README.md

-# data-structures-using-golang
+# Data Structures using GOLANG!
-This repository will contain golang code which demonstrates all types of data-structures.
+This repository comprises of simple code which demonstrates all types of data-structures such as linked-lists, stacks, queues, etc.

+1. Linked-List